-You are covered by both Medicare and Medicaid.
+- You are covered by both Medicare and Medicaid.
 Medicare covers health care and prescription drugs.
 Medicaid covers your cost sharing for Medicare services, including deductibles, copays, and coinsurances.
-Medicaid also covers services Medicare does not cover, like home care and community-based services, personal emergency response system, or other Medicaid-only services

-- Like all Medicare health plans, we cover everything that Original Medicare covers.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
+Medicaid also covers services Medicare does not cover, like home and community-based services, or other Medicaid-only services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - Effective April 1, 2023, some rebatable Part B drugs may be subject to a lower coinsurance. - Effective July 1.
-2023, Cost sharing for covered Part B Insulin furnished through a covered item of durable medical equipment will be no more than \$35 for a one-month (up to 30-day) supply and if your plan has a deductible, it does not apply to Part B Insulin
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.

-3-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, will not continue to cover Medicaid benefits that are included under the applicable Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lost your Medicaid eligibility.
-Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period.
+- If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. - If you are within our plan's 3-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, during this period, we will not continue to cover Medicaid benefits that are included under the applicable Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lost your Medicaid eligibility.
+The amount you pay for Medicare covered services may increase during this period.

 If you are eligible for Medicare cost-sharing assistance under Medicaid, you do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.